legendum/rediservice/README.md

 });
 ```

-Note that the default TTL for caching is 1 day, but you can override that by passing a third argument to `setCache` - the TTL integer value in *seconds*, for example `rediservice.setCache('user123', {name: 'Kevin'}, 3600)` to set user details for an hour.
+Note that the default TTL for caching is 1 day (86400 seconds), but you can override that by passing a third argument to `setCache` - the TTL integer value in *seconds*, for example `rediservice.setCache('user123', {name: 'Kevin'}, 3600)` to set user details for an hour.

+If you need to, you can set the environment variable `REDIS_PREFIX` to avoid potential key collisions with any other caching you're performing on the Redis server.

 ## What else can Rediservice do?

 Rediservice is designed to be very small, fast and reliable, so currently no extra capabilities are included.
 I encourage you to write new NPM packages that leverage Rediservice to add the features you need.
-The API is stable at version 2, so you don't need to worry about breaking changes breaking your module(s) in the future.
+The API is stable at version 2, so you don't need to worry about changes breaking your module(s) in the future.
 This module *only* relies on the very excellent "redis" module: https://www.npmjs.com/package/redis

 ## OK, so show me the code!